 Here are some other kinds of cheats which are against the ToS:

 This is like spoofing, but automatic.
 The bot accounts travel around the map hoovering up Pokémon or merely detecting which Pokémon are around to provide that information to ‘legitimate‘ players who want a more sophisticated scanner / tracker than the game provides.

 It’s understandable why many players want a map of all local Pokémon because even if there’s a Dragonite two streets from you, it will only show Pokémon at nearby PokéStops.
-That’s an issue Niantic needs to address.
+That’s an issue Niantic still needs to address.

 There’s nothing to prevent you from creating multiple Pokémon Go accounts and playing them simultaneously.
 This can be used to cheat in various ways.
 One is to quickly take down gyms, and fill them up with your own Pokémon.